szaher/sdk/docs/proposals/2-trainer-local-execution/README.md

 - **Risk**: Compatibility issues with non-Docker container runtimes.
   - **Mitigation**: Initially restrict support to Podman/Docker and evaluate alternatives for future phases.
 - **Risk**: Potential conflicts between local and Kubernetes execution modes.
-  - **Mitigation**: Ensure that the local training backends are implemented with the exact same interface as the kubernetes backend to enable users to switch between both seamlessly.
+  - **Mitigation**: Ensure that the local execution/training backends are implemented with the exact same interface as the kubernetes backend to enable users to switch between both seamlessly.

 ## Design Details

 The local execution mode will be implemented using a new `LocalProcessBackend`, `PodmanBackend`, `DockerBackend` which will allow users to execute training jobs using containers.
 The client will utilize container runtime capabilities to create isolated environments, including volumes and networks, to manage the training lifecycle.
 It will also allow for easy dataset and model initialization.

-- Different training backends will need to implement the same interface from the `TrainingBackend` abstract class so `TrainerClient` can initialize and load the backend.
+- Different training backends will need to implement the same interface from the `ExecutionBackend` abstract class so `TrainerClient` can initialize and load the backend.
 - The Podman/Docker client will connect to a local container environment, create shared volumes, and initialize datasets and models as needed.
 - The **DockerBackend** will manage Docker containers, networks, and volumes using runtime definitions specified by the user.
 - The **PodmanBackend** will manage Podman containers, networks, and volumes using runtime definitions specified by the user.